vbaconnet-ledger/developer-portal/_docs/coin/general-architecture.md

 #### Communication with the Device

-[ledgerjs](https://github.com/LedgerHQ/ledgerjs) is a set of JavaScript library.
-It allows a javascript application to use the API of a Nano app.
+[ledgerjs](https://github.com/LedgerHQ/ledgerjs) is a set of packages.
+It allows a JavaScript application to use the API of a Nano app.
 Nano apps are using APDU to transfer data and commands to and from the external world. `ledgerjs` only allows to use commands developed on the Nano app.